ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other

 Peritoneal mesothelioma.
-Patients with peritoneal mesothelioma may often have a surgery called a peritonectomy, which is the removal of the lining around the abdominal organs.
+Patients with peritoneal mesothelioma may often have a surgery called an omentectomy.
+An omentectomy is the removal of the lining around the abdominal organs.
 Since patients with peritoneal mesothelioma often have tumors throughout the entire abdomen, it is difficult to remove all of them.
 The goal of surgery is to leave behind tumors that are as small as possible.
 After surgery, chemotherapy is often placed directly into the abdomen (see below).

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation, which is radiation given from a machine outside the body.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

 Side effects from radiation therapy include tiredness, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.

 Pleural mesothelioma.
 It is challenging to treat pleural mesothelioma with radiation therapy because of the risk of damaging the lung.
-When one of the two lungs has been surgically removed, radiation therapy is often given to the chest cavity to lower the risk of the mesothelioma returning in the chest.
+When 1 of the 2 lungs has been surgically removed, radiation therapy is often given to the chest cavity to lower the risk of the mesothelioma returning in the chest.
 For example, this approach may be used after an extrapleural pneumonectomy (see Surgery, above).
-For some patients, radiation therapy may be given to a smaller area to help relieve symptoms such as pain.
+For some patients, radiation therapy may be given to a smaller area to help relieve symptoms such as pain (see Getting care for symptoms and side effects, below).

 Peritoneal mesothelioma.
-For patients with peritoneal mesothelioma, radiation therapy can be used to treat the entire abdomen, but this often causes severe side effects and is not commonly done.
+For patients with peritoneal mesothelioma, radiation therapy to the entire abdomen causes severe side effects and is not done.
+If a patient has pain in a specific area, radiation therapy may be an option to help relieve pain (see Getting care for symptoms and side effects, below).

 Learn more about the basics of radiation therapy .